Financial Aid Eligibility

 The Free Application for Federal Student Aid (FAFSA) is the application students must complete to apply for federal financial aid, including federal work study.
 This is online application must be completed each academic year.
 We recommend that you submit the FAFSA online no later than April 1ST in order to receive full consideration for need-based financial aid.
 Complete the FAFSA at fafsa.ed.gov anytime after October 1st.
 Chicago-Kent's FAFSA code is E00773.
-If you need help completing the FAFSA, the Department of Education provides this helpful pdf document with complete instructions, videos, and phone numbers if you need more help.
+If you need help completing the FAFSA, the Department of Education provides this helpful pdf document with instructions, also you may contact the Federal Student Aid Office at 1-800-4-FED-AID, in addition to our office.
 The awarding process typically begins in March of each year, and we receive FAFSA's on a weekly basis.

-The Department of Education requires that students be enrolled in qualifying programs and make Satisfactory Academic Progress (SAP) in order to qualify for federal financial aid.
+The Department of Education requires that students maintain Satisfactory Academic Progress (SAP) through their course of study in order to qualify for federal financial aid each term.
 This section discusses satisfactory academic progress only as it relates to financial aid eligibility.

 If you have been granted permission to study at another law school for credit toward your Chicago-Kent law degree and are borrowing educational loans to meet your educational costs, you must notify the Financial Aid Office as soon as possible and complete the Financial Aid Request Form providing the contact information for your host school.
 The financial aid process for visiting away students can take at least 5-6 weeks.

-If you do not enroll or withdrawal from the visiting school please notify the Office of Financial Aid immediately.
+If you do not enroll or withdraw from the visiting school please notify the Office of Financial Aid immediately.

 The Office of Financial Aid does not determine the Cost of Attendance for host schools.
 For this reason, it is very crucial for each student to thoroughly research the host school's charges and costs of living prior to their departure.
 It is the students responsibility to budget themselves until their financial aid is processed.